 - Apply sooner rather than later.
 The younger and healthier you are, the lower your premium will be.
 Policies tend to get more expensive as you age since health conditions tend to snowball as birthdays accumulate.
 Locking down a rate now can help protect against future unknowns.

-What should I watch out for after amending my life insurance policy?
+What should I watch out for after changing my life insurance policy?

 If you lower your coverage amount to help make monthly premiums more affordable, be mindful of scenarios that could have a negative impact, including:

-- Changes in health.
+- Has your health changed?
 You may have left yourself exposed to new conditions that surface after your original medical underwriting.

-- Unforeseen beneficiary needs.
+- Could your beneficiaries survive financially?
 If a loved one is permanently injured in an accident or suddenly becomes dependent upon you again, you’ll need to reconsider how much money is necessary to leave behind.

-- Altered financial security.
+- Will your expenses go up in the future?
 Your financial stability can always change.
 If your savings accounts can’t support your spouse or cover other expenses after you’re gone, you might need to increase coverage once again.

 Being vigilant about your health and thoughtful about your actual needs can help keep monthly life insurance premiums down.
 But remember that your best advocate is you, so take the time to shop around and compare quotes before committing to a policy.